Cold Hard Bitch: Background and single history

 Strongly influenced by past hard rock groups such as AC/DC, "Cold Hard Bitch" features a simplistic chord structure that emphasizes the guitar playing and bassline.
 In terms of a critical response, the song received praise from AllMusic's MacKenzie Wilson, who viewed it as having a "sultry" edge.
 However, in his other positive review of Get Born, music critic Tim Sendra, also of AllMusic, panned "Cold Hard Bitch".
 He argued that it was the "only track that really falters" on the release due to it being "silly and mean-spirited", constituting "an ill-advised trip down Nazareth lane" that "leaves the listener with a foul taste in their mouth".

 At the APRA Music Awards of 2005, "Cold Hard Bitch" was nominated for Most Performed Australian Work Overseas but lost to "Are You Gonna Be My Girl".
 In the following year, three Jet tracks were nominated for the same category with "Are You Gonna Be My Girl" again winning over "Cold Hard Bitch" and "Look What You've Done".
 The music video for the single shows the band performing in a bar, playing pinball, and talking to women, generally giving off a 'guys night out' atmosphere.

-The song was produced by the Hothouse team, Craig Harnath and Finn Keane.
-When the song was performed at Live 8 in Canada in 2005, the name was changed to "You're Like This".
-It is believed that this was done to cover up the word 'bitch', as they were playing for a benefit concert.
-Track two, "Ever Lovin' Man", is a cover version of The Loved Ones' hit from July 1966.
-Track three, "Ain't That a Lotta Love", is a cover of a song written by Homer Banks and William Parker.